raspberrypilearning/binary-hero/en/step_3.md

 There are 2<sup>4</sup> = __16 combinations__ that can be made with the four keys.
 This means that we can play 15 different notes, as `0` will mean that no note is played.

 --- task ---
-Create a new variable called `note`, and drag it next to the 4 note sprites.
+Create a new variable called `note`{:class="blockdata"}, and drag it next to the 4 note sprites.

 ![Note variable](images/note-create.png)